xebia/cypress-training/docs/0-installation.md

 ![server-client](./images/server_client.png)

 # Running the project
 In order to run the project locally, it is required that you have `node` and `git` installed.
+For `node` version 8.2.1 or higher is required.

 If you don't have these installed yet you can find them here:
 - https://nodejs.org/en/download/